 Ah, but you may say, there is too broad a choice.
 Are these attractive beverages to imbibe?
 And if so, how do I choose which one?

-Watch for tomorrow’s blog, in which we touch on the merits of these quaffs and then conduct a tasting of pink bubblies, specifically the one called brut rosé.
+Watch for tomorrow’s blog!
+In it, we touch on the merits of these quaffs and then conduct a tasting of pink bubblies, specifically the one called brut rosé.

-You might sip Champagne or another bubbly for a wedding toast, but faced with all the choices on the shelf, would you choose to drink a sparkling wine for pleasure?
+You might sip Champagne or another bubbly for a wedding toast.
+However, faced with all the choices on the shelf, would you choose to drink a sparkling wine for pleasure?

 Image Credit: “Champagne Toast” from The Print Shop 2 Collection.
 Not for download or reuse.